 You don’t need to fear what a recession means for the housing market.
 If we do have a recession, experts say it will be mild and short, and history shows it also means mortgage rates go down.

-To learn more about this topic, contact real estate experts near you at KM Realty Group LLC, Chicago.
+Contact real estate experts near you at KM Realty Group LLC, Chicago, to learn more about this topic.